 I would invest billions of dollars in reparations.
 I don't even have to say climate reparations because the exact same people who need climate reparations are the exact same people who need slavery and colonialism reparations, which again brings me back to root causes and white supremacy as the root cause of the climate crisis.
 If we had done reconstruction right, we wouldn't be in this situation.
 That was a moment where we had time to kill white supremacy dead, and didn't do it.
 Same thing with the civil rights movement.
 At least in America, there was a moment to kill white supremacy, dead.
 End of colonialism, same thing.

-All these little, we're going to get close up to killing it, but then we're just going to let it live for a little bit longer, that's how we keep winding up in these positions.
-So anyway, I would put that money into reparations, and that would give enough money for Africa to completely, as a continent, yes, I know, to completely rebuild the power grid on the entire continent.
+All these little we're going to get close up to killing it, but then we're just going to let it live for a little bit longer that's how we keep winding up in these positions.
+So, anyway, I would put that money into reparations, and that would give enough money for Africa to completely as a continent yes, I know to completely rebuild the power grid on the entire continent.
 Same thing in Asia and in North America.
 It would give money for indigenous sovereignty, for indigenous stewardship of natural land.
-That's why I would put that money into.
+That's what I would put that money into.

 Darren Isom (29:57):